benji6/church/README.md

 // => church encoded list of [five five six]
 ```

-The code is written in ES2015 and transpiled to ES5.
-You can consume the ES2015 source directly using [Rollup](https://github.com/rollup/rollup).

 ### Resources

 - [combinators-js](https://github.com/benji6/combinators-js) - a library of combinators in JS I wrote